-The TPS54340B-Q1 device provides an integrated-bootstrap voltage regulator.
+The TPS54360B-Q1 provides an integrated bootstrap voltage regulator.
 A small capacitor between the BOOT and SW pins provides the gate drive voltage for the high-side MOSFET.
-The BOOT capacitor refreshes when the high-side MOSFET is off and the external low-side diode conducts.
-The recommended value of the BOOT capacitor is 0.1 μ F. For stable performance over temperature and voltage, TI recommends a ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10 V or higher.
+The BOOT capacitor is refreshed when the high-side MOSFET is off and the external low-side diode conducts.
+The recommended value of the BOOT capacitor is 0.1 μ F. A ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10 V or higher is recommended for stable performance over temperature and voltage.

-When operating with a low-voltage difference from input to output, the high-side MOSFET of the TPS54340B-Q1 device operates at 100% duty cycle as long as the BOOT to SW pin voltage is greater than 2.1 V. When the voltage from BOOT to SW drops to less than 2.1 V, the high-side MOSFET turns off and an integrated low-side MOSFET pulls SW low to recharge the BOOT capacitor.
-To reduce the losses of the small low-side MOSFET at high-output voltages, it is disabled at 24-V output and reenabled when the output reaches 21.5 V.
+When operating with a low voltage difference from input to output, the high-side MOSFET of the TPS54360B-Q1 operates at 100% duty cycle as long as the BOOT to SW-pin voltage is greater than 2.1 V. When the voltage from BOOT to SW drops below 2.1V, the high-side MOSFET is turned off and an integrated low-side MOSFET pulls SW low to recharge the BOOT capacitor.
+To reduce the losses of the small low-side MOSFET at high output voltages, it is disabled at 24 V output and re-enabled when the output reaches 21.5 V.

 Because the gate drive current sourced from the BOOT capacitor is small, the high-side MOSFET can remain on for many switching cycles before the MOSFET is turned off to refresh the capacitor.
-Thus, the effective duty cycle of the switching regulator can be high, approaching 100%.
-The effective duty cycle of the converter during dropout is mainly influenced by the voltage drops across the power MOSFET, the inductor resistance, the low-side diode voltage, and the printed-circuit-board resistance.
+Thus the effective duty cycle of the switching regulator can be high, approaching 100%.
+The effective duty cycle of the converter during dropout is mainly influenced by the voltage drops across the power MOSFET, the inductor resistance, the low-side diode voltage and the printed circuit board resistance.

-calculates the minimum input voltage required to regulate the output voltage and ensure proper operation of the device.
+Equation 1 calculates the minimum input voltage required to regulate the output voltage and ensure proper operation of the device.
 This calculation must include tolerance of the component specifications and the variation of these specifications at their maximum operating temperature in the application.

-$$V{IN}\left(min\right) = \frac{V{OUT} + V_F + R{dc} \times I{OUT}}{D} + R{DS}\left(on\right) \times I{OUT} - V_F$$
+$$V{IN}\left(min\right) = \frac{V{OUT} + V_F + R{dc} \times I{OUT}}{D} + R{DS}\left(on\right) \times I{OUT} - V_F$$ where

 - V_F = Schottky diode forward voltage

-- R{DC} = DC resistance of inductor plus PCB
+- R{DC} = DC resistance of inductor

-- R{DS(on)} = High-side MOSFET resistance
+- $R{DS(on)}$ = High-side MOSFET resistance

 - D = Effective duty cycle of 99%.

-During high-duty-cycle (low-dropout) conditions, the inductor-current ripple increases when the BOOT capacitor recharges which results in an increase in output voltage ripple.
-Increased ripple occurs when the off time required to recharge the BOOT capacitor is longer than the high-side off time associated with cycle-by-cycle PWM control.
+During high duty cycle (low dropout) conditions, inductor current ripple increases when the BOOT capacitor is being recharged resulting in an increase in output voltage ripple.
+Increased ripple occurs when the off time required to recharge the BOOT capacitor is longer than the high-side off time associated with cycle by cycle PWM control.